agardnerIT/site/_posts/2019/2019-04-02-service-process-group-naming-autonomous-monitoring.md

 Services without traffic are hidden in the Dynatrace UI.

 As mentioned above, the Apache process groups and services are already split because the hosts belong to different host groups.
-We simply need to prepend the `HOST_GROUP` name to both the process group and service.
+We simply need to prepend the host group name to both the process group and service.

 ## Process Group Naming